Find the Best Yard Drainage Contractors for Your Business

 Why Dallas Yards Struggle with Drainage

 The primary culprits behind soggy lawns and flooded basements in North Texas are a combination of climate and geology.
-Dallas experiences intense, sudden rainstorms that can drop several inches of water in a short time1 2.
+Dallas experiences intense, sudden rainstorms that can drop several inches of water in a short time.
 This heavy rainfall hits ground that is often composed of dense, expansive clay.
 Clay soil has very slow permeability, meaning water doesn't soak in quickly.
 Instead, it pools on the surface or runs off, seeking the lowest point-which is often against your home's foundation.

 This consistent moisture against the foundation can lead to hydrostatic pressure, cracks, and significant settlement issues over time.
 Furthermore, many older Dallas neighborhoods may have settling or improper initial lot grading, directing water toward structures rather than away from them.
-Addressing these issues isn't just about a drier lawn; it's a proactive measure in home maintenance and value protection3 4.
+Addressing these issues isn't just about a drier lawn; it's a proactive measure in home maintenance and value protection.

 Core Principles of Effective Water Management